hfr/Lychee-LDAP/app/LDAP/readme.md

 ### Testing the LDAP Interface for Lychee

-The LDAP interface for lychee can be tested using the public LDAP server from [Forum Systems](https://www.forumsys.com/2022/05/10/online-ldap-test-server/) with the follwing configuration:
+The LDAP interface for lychee can be tested using the public LDAP server from [Forum Systems](https://www.forumsys.com/2022/05/10/online-ldap-test-server/) using the follwing configuration:

 | Setting           | Description                                                   | Value                                |
 |-------------------|---------------------------------------------------------------|--------------------------------------|